A great sandwich idea for feeding a crowd. Pita Roll Up Sandwiches. Full of Boursin Cheese and Your Favorite Deli Meat.

 My plans were foiled Friday evening when I ended up with a stomach bug.
 Even the sound of Hubs clanging dishes around in the kitchen sent me grabbing for pillows to cover my ears.
 I even ordered all cooking magazines, gleaming with their beautiful glossy food photos, out of my sight.
 Saturday night a bowl of clear beef broth tasted wonderful and I could have cared less about Chef Paul and his “feast”.

 So, with all that said, let’s take a look at a platter of sandwiches I made a couple of months back for a potluck event.
 Easy and so packed with flavor you might want to consider them for next weekend’s food event.
-Not really a recipe, let’s take a look:
+Let’s take a look:

 - 1 package of pocketless pitas